uruba/FinanCalc/readme.md

 ### Getting results

+You have three options as to how to retrieve raw results of the calculations.

+#### Directly accessible result object

 It's very simple to retrieve the results.
-Every calculator class implementing the *CalculatorAbstract* has a getter method *getResult()*, which enables you to get an appropriate object representing the result of the calculation according to the data passed earlier to the constructor/factory method of a given calculator class.
+Every calculator class implementing the *CalculatorAbstract* has a getter method `getResult()`, which enables you to get an appropriate object representing the result of the calculation according to the data passed earlier to the constructor/factory method of a given calculator class.

 We'll demonstrate the process on our *AnnuityCalculator* – step by step, day by day: